gkappler/CombinedParsers.jl/docs/src/index.md

 All (currently) proprietary packages are default-over-configuration for fast integration, and are in active development.

 ## Optimization Strategy
-CombinedParsers.jl is tested against the C PCRE2 library testset.
+CombinedParsers.jl is tested against the C PCRE2 library testset, and for 58% of patterns, `CombinedParsers`  match faster than `Regex`.
-This strategy also allows for efficient benchmarking of code optimizations on many patterns, and runtime comparison with C PCRE2.
-C PCRE2 optimized is among the fastest regex libraries ([second behind Rust](https://github.com/mariomka/regex-benchmark/tree/optimized), running [mariomka](https://github.com/mariomka)'s benchmark will position CombinedParser among its competition.
+C PCRE2 optimized is among the fastest regex libraries ([second behind Rust](https://github.com/mariomka/regex-benchmark/tree/optimized), running [mariomka](https://github.com/mariomka)'s benchmark will position CombinedParser among its competition).
-Explorations for optimization are in git branches.
-> All benchmarks are wrong, but some are useful - [Szilard](https://github.com/szilard), [benchm-ml](https://github.com/szilard/benchm-ml)
 ```@contents
 Pages = [
     "man/pcre-compliance.md",
 ]
 Depth = 5
 ```
+Explorations for optimization are in git branches.
+> All benchmarks are wrong, but some are useful - [Szilard](https://github.com/szilard), [benchm-ml](https://github.com/szilard/benchm-ml)

 The package is still young, and optimization is ongoing.
 If you are interested in and able to dive deeper into the Julia memory layout and compiler, I would gladly collaborate on further optimizations: